r-koch/ddal-docs/DDAL_Service_Awards.md

 ***Reviewing DMsGuild Adventures.*** You earn one hour of time per two reviews written for adventures on DMsGuild.

-***Event Organization.*** You earn one reward per day of a public event, or instance of a public event if the event is less than a day long.
-You must organize an event with a minimum of two tables of play (usually at least eight players and two Dungeon Masters) to qualify for this reward.

-***Event Staffing.*** You earn one reward per day of a public event, or instance of a public event if the event is less than a day long.
-You must be a staff member for an event with a minimum of 20 players to qualify for this award.

 ***Running Learn-to-Play.*** You earn time for running learn-to-play games (either as a Dungeon Master or staff member) at a rate of one hour for every two hours of time spent during learn-to-play.

 ***Create a Code of Conduct.*** If you contributed to the creation of your event's code of conduct, you earn one reward per unique event code of conduct created.
 An event series or recurring event only counts once for this award.

 ***Streamed Games.*** If you participated as a producer of a streamed or podcasted D&D Adventurers League game, you earn time towards rewards equal to double the time of the streamed session.
 If you participated as a Dungeon Master or player in a streamed session, you earn time equal to the time of the streamed session or streamed Dungeon Master prep.

+***Event Organization.*** This is the act of setting up and managing multiple tables of play.
+You earn one reward per day of a public event, or instance of a public event if the event is less than a day long.
+You must organize an event with a minimum of two tables of play (usually at least eight players and two Dungeon Masters) to qualify for this reward.

+***Event Staffing.*** This is the act of assisting event organizers in organizing duties, excluding Dungeon Mastering.
+You earn one reward per day of a public event, or instance of a public event if the event is less than a day long.
+You must be a staff member for an event with a minimum of 20 players to qualify for this award.

 > ### Rewards Stack
 >